This post may contain affiliate links. Please read our disclosure policy.

-These gluten free chocolate chip muffins, like all muffins, have a slightly denser texture than cake.
-But the crumb is so tender and moist, it leans a bit closer to cake-like than you might expect.
+These muffins have a slightly denser texture than cake.
+But with a mixture of butter and oil in the batter, the crumb is so tender and moist, it leans a bit closer to cake-like than usual.

 - Granulated sugar – Sugar adds sweetness, of course, but also tenderness to baked goods.
 That's why, when you reduce the sugar, your muffins turn out tougher.